Asset Accounts

 - Discarded catch -- fish returned to the water, typically dead or dying

-Using gross catch rather than landings provides a more complete measure of the impact on fish stocks and on marine ecosystems, as discards may constitute a significant portion of total catch in some fisheries.
+Using gross catch rather than landings matters because discards still remove fish from the ocean.
+In some fisheries, discards constitute a substantial fraction of total catch, so ignoring them would significantly understate the impact on fish stocks.
 The SEEA CF notes that "the measurement of discarded catch is an important contributory factor to a full understanding of the linkages between economic activity and the impact on aquatic resources"[45].

-The treatment of discards varies across fisheries and jurisdictions.
 Where direct measurement through at-sea observer programmes is unavailable, discard rates may be estimated using species-specific discard ratios from comparable fisheries, gear-type-specific discard rates from regional studies, or logbook-based self-reporting validated against observer data.
-For guidance on survey methods applicable to discard estimation, see TG-4.2 Survey Methods.
+For guidance on survey methods applicable to discard estimation, see TG-4.2 Survey Methods for Ocean Economic Activity.

 Physical asset account for aquatic resources.
 Table 1 presents the structure of a physical asset account for aquatic resources, distinguishing between cultivated and natural resources.